ronakpadia/PyNotes/README.md

 # PyNotes
 A Python app for taking Notes,
-\nUses csv to store data and tkinter for GUI
+Uses csv to store data and tkinter for GUI